 Students must notify the Director of Academic Records in writing or in person to formally withdraw from the medical school.
-If the student received financial aid in the form of federal loans, such as the Federal Direct or Perkins Loans, then the student must also notify the AMS
+If the student received financial aid in the form of federal loans, such as the Federal Direct or Perkins Loans, then the student must also notify the AMS OFA.

-OFA.
 The student may be required to complete an exit interview and satisfy other requirements as a borrower of federal loans.

-When a medical student withdraws from AMS, the Director of Academic Records must determine the date of withdrawal, based on the date of the student's last day of attendance.
-The Director of Academic Records will work with the University Offices of the Registrar and Bursar to adjust tuition and other charges following the institutional withdrawal policy for the medical school.
+When a medical student withdraws from AMS, Records and Registration must determine the date of withdrawal, based on the date of the student's last day of attendance, and will work with the University Offices of the Registrar and Bursar to adjust tuition and other charges following the institutional withdrawal policy for the medical school.
 The policy varies for students in their first or second years and those in their third and fourth years as described above.